Top Reasons Why ACOs Lose Patients to Other Networks

 • Referral authorization confusion

-When scheduling feels difficult, patients assume care will be difficult as well.
+A scheduling process that feels difficult sets the tone for the rest of the journey.
 A complex access experience increases abandonment and pushes patients toward networks that feel easier to navigate.

 3. Weak Follow-Up After Acute Care